HishamParol/HishamParol/README.md

 ### Hi there 👋
 #### I am a Data Analyst from London.

 Since I was young, I have always enjoyed maths.
 Coding has become my favourite passion and I love seeing the results of my effort.
 I am bringing the creativity of data to solve complex business problems.
 I enjoy cleansing data and turning them into simple and actionable insights.
-I worked with customer-centric industries, trying to learn the behaviour of customers and adjusting the business strategy focused on solving real human problems by thinking about customers and the value delivered to them.
+I worked with customer-centric industries, learning the behaviour of customers and adjusting the business strategy focused on solving real human problems while thinking about customers and the value delivered to them.

 #### Professional Journey
 - 3 years of experience in the Data Science/Software Industry.